Gabriel G. Mourreau: Film and television (2018–present)

 In late 2018, Guevara made his television debut as Cristian Miralles Haro in the first season of Skam España, the Spanish adaptation of Skam, a Norwegian teen drama series that focused on the daily life of teenagers and their struggles.
 He went on to appear in twelve episodes of the series between seasons 1 and 2.

-He then went on to appear in Amanda Kernell's 2018 film, Charter, as Manuel, and as Cristofer in 2020's Señoras del (h)AMPA, also appearing as Samu in the television series Riders that same year.
+He made his big screen debut in Charter.
+He appeared as Cristofer in 2020's Señoras del (h)AMPA, also appearing as Samu in the television series Riders that same year.
 Charter was later selected as the Swedish entry for the Best International Feature Film at the 93rd Academy Awards, but did not make the shortlist.

 Guevara's next big role came in the 2020 TVE series, HIT, a high school drama about an unconventional educator tasked with turning around troubled institutions.
 He appeared as main character Darío for two seasons.

 In 2022, Guevara made a guest appearance as choreographer Nacho Duato in the Paramount+ original series, Bosé, and appeared in the Prime Video movie, Tomorrow is today, as young Charly.
 Tomorrow is today was the first original Spanish film produced for the platform.
 He also reunited with Skam España head writer, Estíbaliz Burgaleta, for the Netflix series, You are not special as Asier, and appeared in the HBO Max series How To Screw Everything Up as Fran in the same year.

 Guevara's biggest role to date has been in the 2023 Prime Video romance film, My Fault, s Nick Leister, who's involved in the dangerous street racing scene, and later begins an illicit romance with his stepsister, Noah, played by his Skam España co-star Nicole Wallace.
 My Fault is based on a popular novel series originally published on Wattpad, called Culpables, by Mercedes Ron.
 According to Amazon Prime Video, My Fault attained the highest opening three-day viewership figures of any non-English local original film in the history of the service after its release in June 2023.